Critical Infrastructure Cyber Attacks: A New Form of Warfare

 Measures Governments Are Taking To Prevent Critical Infrastructure Cyber Attacks

-Continued efforts from both government and private entities will be crucial in protecting against cyber threats and ensuring the safety and security of our digital infrastructure.
+Continued efforts from government and private entities will be crucial in protecting against cyber threats and ensuring the safety and security of our digital infrastructure.

 Final Thoughts